ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ...
 --- abstract

-JSONPath defines a string syntax for identifying values within a JavaScript Object Notation (JSON, RFC 8259) value.
+JSONPath defines a string syntax for selecting and extracting values within a JavaScript Object Notation (JSON, RFC 8259) value.

 --- middle